 Sticky Tarot cards can be a real pain, especially if they occur during a read which can just mess up the messages and make you doubt your own instinct.

-So remember cleanse, clear, and clean your deck, and you will never have cards that stick together during a Tarot reading.
+So remember to cleanse, clear, and clean your deck, and you will never have cards that stick together during a Tarot reading.

 - Storing your Tarot cards the right way.
 Essential guide!